Brustachio/burnoutbuddy/README.md

 ---

-## 📚 What We Learned
+## What We Learned

-- **LangChain structured output** (`with_structured_output`) paired with Pydantic models is significantly more reliable than prompt-engineering JSON from a raw LLM — it eliminated an entire class of parsing bugs
+- **LangChain structured output** (`with_structured_output`) paired with Pydantic models is significantly more reliable than prompt-engineering JSON from a raw LLM, it eliminated an entire class of parsing bugs
 - **Supabase OAuth + FastAPI** requires careful token handoff: Supabase issues the Google provider token client-side, which must then be forwarded to the backend as a header for server-side identity verification
-- The **forced check-in pattern** taught us that friction can be a feature — making wellness data collection mandatory rather than optional was the only way to gather enough signal to make the risk model meaningful
+- The **forced check-in pattern** taught us that friction can be a feature, making wellness data collection mandatory rather than optional was the only way to gather enough signal to make the risk model meaningful
 - **Async SQLAlchemy** with PostgreSQL and per-user locks made calendar sync safe under concurrent requests, but required careful session lifecycle management to avoid connection leaks
-- Building for a real university audience (UVA) meant our emergency resources and wellness recommendations had to be specific and actionable — generic advice gets ignored
+- Building for a real university audience (UVA) meant our emergency resources and wellness recommendations had to be specific and actionable, generic advice gets ignored

 ---